artsy/artsy.github.io/_posts/2018-08-30-pair-programming.markdown

 To think about when pairing is most valuable, let's think about code review first.
 Modern software organizations have implemented a process where engineers send pull requests to get reviews on GitHub (or whatever tool your organization uses for reviewing code).
-This is a very powerful process, but most of us have probably experienced a situation where a pull request with [a very simple change created a very long discussion](https://github.com/artsy/reaction/pull/1114#discussion_r209354107).
+This is a very powerful process, but most of us have probably experienced a situation where a pull request with [a very simple change created a very long discussion][simple_changes].
 Sometimes that's because of your lack of context in the work you are doing.
 Sometimes it's because you are working on a system you are unfamiliar with.
 Your co-worker left a lot of comments on your pull request, and you had to push a lot of extra commits, or even re-wrote the entire pull request.
 That's when pairing becomes very valuable to your team.